Somaaya/Somaaya/README.md

 ## Hi there 👋  I'm Somaya
-I'm a Front-End Developer learning HTML, CSS & JS.
-🔭 I’m currently working on simple web projects like color flipper, weather app, and more.
+👩‍💻 Graduate of the College of Computer Science and Engineering , Department of Computer Science Taibah University ⚡ My skills :Programming , UI/UX design , Web development 🔭 I’m currently working on simple web projects like color flipper, weather app, and more.

 <!--